kwan22/habits/conclusions.md

 Habits cap out as we approach higher levels of gameplay.
 In chess, a lot of the higher level learning becomes learning when to break the habits.
 My opinion is that in Celeste, further learning becomes paying attention to increasingly granular levels of detail, and trying to rely only on the fundamentals becomes limited.
 The fundamentals are always necessary but not always sufficient.

 Thank you for reading.
-I hope this was instructive (and entertaining if you watched the videos).
+I hope this was instructive.
 Any feedback is welcome, you can DM me on Discord (kwan22).

 ---